Last Updated on February 26, 2023

 Also, unless your dog has certain allergies, you don’t have to feed organic or grain-free food.

 Fruits and vegetables your German Shepherds can and cannot eat

 A homemade recipe you can try for your German Shepherds

-½ (16 ounce) package frozen broccoli, carrots and cauliflower combination
+- ½ (16 ounces) package of frozen broccoli, carrots, and cauliflower combination

 - Wash rice and drain

-- Add rice, turkey, rosemary, and water in a large Dutch oven or cast iron pot
+- Add rice, turkey, rosemary, and water to a large Dutch oven or cast iron pot

 - Stir until turkey is all dispersed and mixed well